vazw/escrow-api/README.md

 }

 interface ProposalData {
-  id      : string
-  sig     : string
-  created : number

-  alias   : string  //
-  pubkey  : string  // Derivation: secret/contract_id
-  nonce   : string  // Derivation: random/['settle', 'claim/other_pubkey/']
+  id      : string  // Hash ID of the proposal. sig     : string  // Signature attesting to the hash ID. created : number  // Creation date of the proposal.

+  alias   : string  // Human-readable name for the member. pubkey  : string  // Public key of the member. nonce   : string  // Nonce value of the member.

   terms : {
-    hash : string
+    // A hash of the contract terms. hash : string

-    claimants : string[]
+    // Claimants have the ability to dispute the contract. claimants : string[]

+    // Details of the contract.
     details : {
       duration : number  // Duration for the agent to withold signing. expires  : number  // Duration until deposits expire and are refunded. grace    : number  // Extra grace period on deposits once contract expires. onclose  : string  // Payment path that agent should execute on closing. onexpire : string  // Payment path that agent should execute on expiration. refund   : string  // Specify a dedicated refund output for the contract.
     }

-    fees : [
-      { address: string, value: number }
+    // Fees are payable under any payment outcome. fees     : [{ address: string, value: number }]
-    ]

-    locks : [
-      { hash : string, onrelease : 'payout' }
+    // Locks can be used to release a payment. locks    : [{ hash : string, onrelease : 'payout' }]
-    ]

-    payments : [
-      { value: number, address: string }
-    ]

-    quorum  : {
-      // A quorum can be used to settle a contract by vote. members : [
+    // A quorum of votes can be used to release a payment. quorum  : {
       // Public keys that can vote.
-Default weight is 1.
-        { pubkey : string, weight : number }
+Default weight is 1. members : [{ pubkey : string, weight : number }]
-      ]
       // Minimum value that must be reached. size : number
     }

-    records : [
-      { label : string, content : string }
+    // Data records are endorsed by the contract signature. records : [{ label : string, content : string }]
-    ]

-    returns : [
+    // List of payment schedules that can be executed. schedule : {
+      payments : [{ value: number, address: string }]
-      { value: number, address: string }
+      returns  : [{ value: number, address: string }]
-    ]
+    }
   }
 }
 ```

 ## Client API Reference